 Proof of negative pre-departure COVID-19 test results

 Travelers arriving from selected countries must have a negative COVID-19 PCR or RT-PCR test result.
 The test must be taken a maximum of 48 hours before departure.
-Other test types are no longer allowed as of January 7th, 2022.

 This test requirement does not apply to: